10 – No Trains to Heaven

 # 5 – Panic in the World

-Featured in their last album Drastic Plastic, the song “Panic in the World” is a sad song but great enough to appear in the top 10 Be-Bop Deluxe songs.
+Featured in their last album, Drastic Plastic, the song “Panic in the World” is sad but significant enough to appear in the top 10 Be-Bop Deluxe songs.
 All credit to the songwriter and lead artist Bill Nelson for such wondrous lyrics.
-The alternative/pop-rock song is all about a world gone bad, but there remains some haven for two who are survivors of the destroyed world.
+The alternative/pop-rock song is all about a world gone wrong, but there remains some haven for two survivors of the destroyed world.
 In some way, the song “Panic of the World” relates coincidentally and unintentionally to the pandemic times that have struck the world.
 This one has a very heavy David Bowie and somewhat Ian Hunter vibe.

 # 4 – Blazing Apostles